ianferguson/ianferguson.io/content/resume.md

 ## Datadog

+**Staff Engineer**\
+_December 2022 - Current_\

+* Directed the evolution of internal identity & access management systems used by engineers and systems across Datadog.
+  * A subset of this work was discussed in the talk [Freeing Identity From Infrastructure](https://www.youtube.com/watch?v=xifpJbTepCs) at fwd:cloudsec 2024 and opened sourced as [attaché](https://github.com/datadog/attache)
+* Built change freeze coordination systems for orchestrating planned and unplanned change freezes across subsets of Datadog's internal infrastructure.
+* Led the implementation of enhanced security controls and isolation within production Kubernetes infrastructure.

 **Senior Software Engineer**\
-_July 2019 - Current_
+_July 2019 - December 2022_

-* Created and Lead Internal Service Authentication cross-team working group that defined and implemented a standard for internal human to service and service to service authentication based on the OAuth, OIDC and SPIFFE standards.
+* Created and directed the Internal Service Authentication cross-team working group that defined and implemented a standard for internal human to service and service to service authentication based on the OAuth, OIDC and SPIFFE standards.
 * Built infrastructure and client tooling to use Google Gsuite and Hashicorp Vault as the identity platform for managing user authentication and authorization with Kubernetes clusters.
 * Contributed upstream fixes to Hashicorp's [Vault](https://github.com/hashicorp/vault/pull/10773), [Vault Terraform Provider](https://github.com/terraform-providers/terraform-provider-vault/pull/650) and [Vault JWT authentication plugin](https://github.com/hashicorp/vault-plugin-auth-jwt/pull/86).